 Sleep apnea is a common, yet under-diagnosed, condition.
 It’s estimated that one of every five Americans has at least mild obstructive sleep apnea, the most prevalent form of this disease.
 Serious whole-body complications can be avoided at the dentist’s office.
-Sleep Apnea Treatment in Nashua with Dr. Judith A. Whitcomb is convenient, comfortable, and works for many patients when cumbersome treatments like CPAP therapy have failed due to non-compliance.
+Sleep Apnea Treatment in Nashua with Dr. Amanda Smith is convenient, comfortable, and works for many patients when cumbersome treatments like CPAP therapy have failed due to non-compliance.
 Before the team at Nashua Cosmetic & Restorative Dentistry works with you and your family physician or sleep specialist to relieve associated symptoms, it’s important to understand more about the condition and what causes sleep apnea in the first place.

 “Apnea” is a fitting term, because in Greek it means “without breath.”
 As scary as it sounds, that definition is exactly what happens during apneic episodes.
 People with this condition are unable to breathe properly when they sleep.
 Not all sleep apnea is the same.
 There are different causes and characteristics of the three main types of apnea, which are: